-Now let us proceed to consider PADI as a special case of the Object Modeling game.
 The PADI design system was intended to guide inquiries regarding appropriate evidence-driven assessment designs for particular inquiry skills.
-Assessment designs are complex both structurally and functionally, and thus call for the thoroughness of object modeling.
+Assessment designs are multifaceted both structurally and functionally, and thus call for the thoroughness of object modeling.
 Likewise, as a design system, PADI must produce blueprints sufficient for implementers to design assessments with minimal further guidance.
 Object models are ideal for providing such blueprints, given their track record in the software industry and business for producing testable prototypes of complex programs and processes.

-We first consider the initial phase of the object modeling game - the creation of a schema for the domain.
-PADI's schema was designed based on Mislevy et al's previous work on the Conceptual Assessment Framework1.
-The schema is presented visually in Figure 2.
+We first consider the initial phase of object modeling - the creation of a schema for the domain.
+PADI's schema is motivated by Mislevy, Steinberg, and Almond's previous work on a Conceptual Assessment Framework.
+The PADI schema is presented visually in Figure 1.

-Figure 2 - The PADI Object Model Schema
+Figure 1 - The PADI Object Model Schema

-As mentioned before, the two primary products of the PADI Design System are Design Patterns and Templates.
-Figure 2 shows Design Patterns in the background of a Template as they may inspire Template design, but they are not directly a part of a Template.
+As mentioned, the two primary products of the PADI Design System are Design Patterns and Templates.
+Figure 1 shows Design Patterns sitting in the background of a Template as they may inspire Template design, but they are not directly a part of a Template.
 Design Patterns are described almost entirely by parameters, with little internal structure.
 The only objects Design Patterns link to are other Design Patterns, either through subcomponent relationships ("part of") or inheritance ("kind of") relationships.
-Some of the parameters of Design Patterns include: Focal Knowledge, Skills and Abilities; Rationale; Potential observations; and Potential work products.